Genus zero Gopakumar-Vafa invariants of the Banana manifold: Setup to counting on

 \section{Setup to counting on $\Fsing$}

 Throughout the rest of this section, we let $X=\Xb \xrightarrow{\pi}\PP^1$ and $M=M^X_{\beta}$, as given by Definitions \ref{def:MXbeta} and \ref{def:Xban} in the introduction.

-We begin with two observations.
+We begin with two observations that hold for Simpson semistable pure 1-dimensional sheaves $\FF$ with $\chi(\FF) = 1$.
 First, all semistable sheaves are in fact stable.
 Second, the stability condition can be restated in terms of Euler characteristic of subsheaves or quotient sheaves.

-In fact, these two properties hold for Simpson semistable pure 1-dimensional sheaves $\FF$ with $\chi(\FF) = 1$ on any Calabi-Yau threefold.
+Recall the definition of semistable and stable sheaves \cite{huybrechts-lehn10}. \begin{definition} Let $Y$ be a complex projective scheme and $\FF$ a pure coherent sheaf of dimension $d$ on $Y$.
+Fix an ample line bundle $H=\OO(1)$ on $Y$.
+Define the Hilbert polynomial $P(\FF,m)$ and reduced Hilbert polynomial $p(\FF,m)$ of $\FF$ as follows:

+We say $\FF$ is semistable if for any proper subsheaf $\FF'\subset \FF$, $p(\FF') \leq p(\FF)$.
+A semistable sheaf is called stable if the inequality is strict. \end{definition}

 \begin{lemma} There are no strictly semistable sheaves in $M$.
 Moreover, the stability condition for $\EE\in M$ is equivalent to the following: $\EE$ is stable if and only if $\chi(\EE')\leq 0$ for any proper subsheaf $\EE'\hookrightarrow \EE$.
 Equivalently, $\EE$ is stable if and only if $\chi(\EE'')>0$ for any quotient sheaf $\EE\twoheadrightarrow \EE''\neq 0$. \end{lemma}